 Explore our entire Emerald collection

-A beautiful luscious banded green gem, Malachite is a favorite among collectors.
+A beautiful luscious banded green gem, Malachite is a favourite among collectors.
 Similarly to Lapis Lazuli, the ancients ground this gem up to use as a pigment.
 Due to its circular patterns, it is associated with the Third Eye, along with the Heart and Throat Chakras.
 Like Emerald, Malachite is said to bring harmony to a relationship.
 It is also known as the ‘stone of transformation’, allowing negative energies to be drawn out and removed and to release suppressed feelings.
 Many crystal healers also recommend it for easing the pain of childbirth.
-If held against the heart, it can bring balance and devotion to relationships, making it an ideal gift for Valentine’s Day.
+If held against the heart, it can bring balance and devotion to relationships, making it an ideal gift.

 Explore our entire Malachite collection